renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 | type    | object |
 | default | {}     |

-Extend this if you wish to configure rules specificly for `devDependencies` and not `dependencies` or `optionalDependencies`.
+Extend this if you wish to configure rules specifically for `devDependencies` and not `dependencies` or `optionalDependencies`.

 ## docker